c2lang/documentation/documentation/docs/build_system/libraries.md

 ##advantages of integrated library-support

-There are several additional advantages of integrating library support in the language:
+There are several additional advantages of integrating library support in the language

 ###Library finding
 c2c has an option *--showlibs* that searches the library paths and simply prints all